Old Moore's Almanac: History

 The perceived accuracy of the predictions gave Old Moore's Almanac its staying power.
 Theophilus Moore himself was said to have had a great skill in prophecy, and subsequent editors made sure that whoever did the predictions was good at it.

 The editor and the prophet have not always been the same person, as is the case in the 2018 edition.
 Michael Fanning, a native of Brackenstown, Co.
 Dublin, was a regular contributor to almanacs, and did some of the predictions for Old Moore's Almanac; Bernard O'Neill, of Blackwatertown on the Moy near Armagh, was the prophet for some time previous to 1914-15.

 There are famous examples of predictions coming true in the past which made readers talk endlessly.
-In 1903 it was foretold that "a crown would fall from a kingly head" – the chance was, no doubt, rather a wide one, but when, in June, 1903, the King and Queen of Sebia were assassinated, who could doubt the vision of the prophet?
+In 1903 it was foretold that "a crown would fall from a kingly head" – the chance was, no doubt, rather a wide one, but when, in June, 1903, the King and Queen of Serbia were assassinated, who could doubt the vision of the prophet?
 In that year also, Old Moore declared that "the Eternal City would have cause to go into mourning," and the death of Pope Leo XIII in July, 1903 was the apparent fulfilment of that prophecy.

-The Old Moore’s Almanac once foretold that the Derby would be run in a snowstorm; as this race takes place in June, the likelihood seemed remote, but it happened, and the Almanac received much kudos.
+The Old Moore's Almanac once foretold that the Derby would be run in a snowstorm; as this race takes place in June, the likelihood seemed remote, but it happened, and the Almanac received much kudos.
 After Old Moore's successful prediction of the victory of a horse called Blenheim in the Derby, many half-crowns were sent direct to the editor to be staked on the winner of the next big race.
 But he had to decline the responsibility and return the money.

 Old Moore was so popular at one time that the travelling pedlar or the man walking the roads had often cause to bless the Almanac.
 It was seen as having the powers of "open sesame" to many a country cabin and often ensured a meal or a night's lodging for the wayfarer.
 One pedlar has said that he always set out with a bundle of the recently issued Almanacs under his arm, knowing that for many a day he could obtain his bed and board from those he visited, thanks to the welcome given to Old Moore in the countryside.

 In 2018, the editor and the prophet are once again two different people.

-Historical Copies
+Historical copies

 Historical copies of the Almanac are in the National Library of Ireland in Dublin.
 The books cannot be borrowed, but they can be perused in the reading rooms.